-The program features both classroom and HANDS-ON learning.
+This program will feature both classroom and HANDS-ON learning.
 Attendance is based upon first-come, first served and is very limited to ensure MAXIMUM HANDS-ON.
 Attendance during all scheduled training is required to receive a Certificate of Attendance.
-An extensive handout is provided for reference by attendees
+An extensive handout is provided for reference by attendees.

 What can you expect?

-The intensive classroom session will provide detailed information for The 5 Step Discipline for Overturns/Underrides.
-The reference handout has nearly 300 pages and has been updated to include even more information!
+The intensive classroom session will provide detailed information for The 5 Step Discipline for Overturns/Underrides

 As you travel Hell’s Highway you can anticipate encountering very challenging yet realistic scenarios such as, tanker overturn onto an auto, van trailer underride, concrete mixer overturn onto a smaller vehicle, van trailer overturn onto an auto, and MUCH MORE!
 Come, learn, and test your new knowledge and skills!
 You WILL NOT be disappointed!

 NO walk-in registrations!
 Attendees are expected to furnish the following (without exception):

 Helmet to meet NFPA Technical Rescue Standard